nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Deleting an order under a Person : `deleteOrder`

-Deletes an order under a selected person from their displayed order list.
+Deletes an order from the selected person's displayed order list.

 Format: `deleteOrder ORDER_INDEX`